Taylor High School, New Stevenston: Staff

-The Head Teacher is Mr. Paul McWatt, who is assisted by four Deputy Head Teachers: Mrs Nicola Duffy née Clelland (Mon-Tue), Mr. Gerry McQuaid (Wed-Fri), Mr John McLoughlin and Mrs. Ursula Johnston.
+The Head Teacher is Mr. Paul McWatt, who is assisted by three Deputy Head Teachers: Mrs Nicola Duffy née Clelland, Mr John McLaughlin and Mrs. Ursula Johnston.
 Taylor High School has a teaching staff complement of approximately 62 FTE (Full Time Equivalent).
 There are 9 Principal Teachers (Curriculum) and 6 Principal Teachers (Pupil Support).

 The Pupil Support department operates a vertical system of pastoral care.
 Mr. McWatt became only the third substantive Head Teacher of the school since it opened in 1982 when he took up post in February 2021.

 House System

-Since the 2022-2023 academic year, THS has adopted a new house system which sorts pupils into one of 6 houses all named after Saints of the Church.
+Since the 2022–2023 academic year, THS has adopted a new house system which sorts pupils into one of 6 houses all named after Saints of the Church.
 St John Ogilvie, St Columba, St Kentigern, St Margaret, St Ninian and St Andrew.

 This has also been transferred to the Pupil Support system where one of the 6 PTPS is responsible for each pupil in their respective houses:

 Mrs S. Murphy - St Kentigern House.

 Miss M. Valente - St John Ogilvie House.

 Miss G. Kane - St Andrew House.

 Mr A. McPake - St Columba House.

 Mr J. Ryan - St Ninian House.

 Mr C. Phairs - St Margaret House.